tembo-io/website/blog/2023-09-20-postgres-16/index.md

-* Load balancing with multiple hosts in `libpq`: This feature allows to balance the load across Postgres read replicas directly within libpq (which is the foundational Postgres client library) without having to use another load balancer.
+* Load balancing with multiple hosts in `libpq`: This feature allows to balance the load across Postgres read replicas directly within `libpq` (which is the foundational Postgres client library) without having to use another load balancer.
 You can read [this blog post](https://mydbops.wordpress.com/2023/05/07/postgresql-16-brings-load-balancing-support-in-libpq-psql/) on how this new feature is implemented and can be used.
 * Performance: I won’t repeat what’s in the release notes but there’s a long list of performance improvements in this release.
-There’s support for more parallelism on `FULL` and `OUTER` JOINs and on more aggregates, greater usage of incremental sorts, window function optimizations and even an upto 300% performance improvement in COPY.
+There’s support for more parallelism on `FULL` and `OUTER` `JOINs` and on more aggregates, greater usage of incremental sorts, window function optimizations and even an upto 300% performance improvement in `COPY`.
-* VACUUM improvements: Last thing I’d mention is improvements to VACUUM which include freezing performance improvements, ability to increase (or decrease) shared buffer usage by VACUUM, and faster loading of VACUUM configs.
+* `VACUUM` improvements: Last thing I’d mention is improvements to `VACUUM` which include freezing performance improvements, ability to increase (or decrease) shared buffer usage by `VACUUM`, and faster loading of `VACUUM` configs.

 ## Laying the groundwork for an exciting Postgres 17 (and beyond)